introkun/netpass-mirror/README.md

 The source code of this project is licensed under GPLv3 or later.
 See the included `LICENSE`.

 Other assets, such as images and sounds, are licensed under CC-BY-NC.
 See the included `LICENSE-assets`.

+## Translations
+If you want to contribute to translations, we are doing that on [our weblate](https://weblate.sorunome.de/projects/netpass)!

 ## Prerequisites